Eviction by High Court writ of possession

 An application for a transfer cannot be made if there are outstanding applications from the tenant, such as an appeal against the possession order.
 [5]

-If rent arrears together with any court costs total over £600, the landlord may also apply for a writ of control to recover the money owed.
+If a money judgment for rent arrears and court costs exceeds £600, the landlord may also apply for a writ of control to recover the money owed.
 A writ of control provides for the seizure and sale of the debtor goods.
-This was previously known as, and is still commonly referred to, as a writ of fieri facias or writ of fi fa.

 Breathing space and High Court Enforcement

-Landlords are prohibited from applying for a writ of possession on the basis of rent arrears, during a breathing space moratorium.
+Landlords are prohibited from applying for a writ of possession on the basis of rent arrears, during a breathing space or mental health crisis moratorium.

 Reasons for a landlord to apply for a transfer to the High Court